jamiebriant/dw55-phonegap/README.md

 This is an attempt at restoring the Mobile Applications/Build feature in Dreamweaver 5.5.

+**NOTE: This patch involves deleting and replacing files in the Dreamweaver folder.
+I make no warranty that this will work.
+This may make Dreamweaver unusable for you.
+Use at your own risk.**

 The iphone folder in this project should be copied over the iphone folder in `/Applications/Adobe Dreamweaver CS5.5/Configuration/NativeAppFramework/DWPhoneGap/`.